Struff delights German home crowd with first career title at BMW Open

 The maiden success came in his fourth career final, and the ATP said that at 33 years 11 months Struff is the third oldest player to win a first title since this statistic was introduced in 1990.

-Struff can make it two Munich titles as he was also set to play the doubles final later Sunday with Andreas Mies against Yuki Bhambri and Albano Olivetti.
+Struff later returned for the doubles final where he fell just short of a second trophy, losing together with Andreas Mies 7-6 (8-6), 7-6 (7-5) against Yuki Bhambri and Albano Olivetti.

-“One more to go.
-I hope we can go all the way in the final now," Struff said.